-Isn’t the Asia session very slow?
+Isn’t the Asian session very slow?

-Maybe because it is a bit slow and boring by comparison to the others, but that doesn’t mean there are no good strategies to make profit during the Asia session.
+Maybe because it is a bit slow and boring by comparison to the others, but that doesn’t mean there are no good strategies to make profit during the Asian session.

-Why is it called the Asia Mirror?
+Why is it called the Asian Mirror?

 We hope to catch the prior day’s price action retracing so we are positioned to take profit during the London and New York sessions if they follow through on the prior day’s direction.

 **Please note that I will be using a past example to illustrate the setup.
 It is not because I wanted to find a winning trade and make you believe the strategy wins every time–It’s simply much, much easier to explain the process when you can see all of the price action involved.

 Sometime after 5PM New York time, open an hourly chart and draw vertical lines at 5PM today and 5PM yesterday.

 We are interested in the price action between these two lines.

 Next, draw horizontal lines at yesterday’s 5PM open and today’s 5PM close.